 (c) The permit contains a reopener clause authorizing modification or revocation and reissuance of the permit if new information shows that the conditions in subsection (1) (a) through (e) of this section are not being met.

 III.
-Intake Credit Rule
+Consideration of Intake Pollutants in Establishing WQBEL Rule

-(1) The department may consider pollutants in intake water when establishing water quality-based effluent limitations based on numeric criteria, provided that the discharger has demonstrated to the satisfaction of the department that the following conditions are met:
+(1) The Department may consider pollutants in intake water when establishing water quality-based effluent limitations based on numeric criteria, provided that the discharger has demonstrated to the satisfaction of the Department that the following conditions are met:

 The facility withdraws 100 percent of the intake water containing the pollutant from the same body of water into which the discharge is made;

 The observed maximum ambient background concentration and the intake water concentration of the pollutant exceeds water quality criteria for that pollutant;

-Intake water is not a result of inflow and infiltration;

 The facility does not alter the identified intake pollutant chemically or physically in a manner that would cause adverse water quality impacts to occur that would not occur if the pollutants were left in-stream;

-The facility does not increase the identified intake pollutant concentration, as defined by the department, at the point of discharge; and
+The facility does not increase the identified intake pollutant concentration, as defined by the Department, at the point of discharge; and

 The timing and location of the discharge would not cause adverse water quality impacts to occur that would not occur if the identified intake pollutant were left in-stream.

-(2) Where the conditions in subsection (1) of this section are met, the department may establish water quality-based effluent limitations allowing the facility to discharge a mass and concentration of the intake water pollutant that is no greater than the mass and concentration found in the facility’s intake water.
+(2) Where the conditions in subsection (1) of this section are met, the Department may establish water quality-based effluent limitations allowing the facility to discharge a mass and concentration of the intake water pollutant that is no greater than the mass and concentration found in the facility’s intake water.
 A discharger may add mass of the pollutant to its waste stream if an equal or greater mass is removed prior to discharge, so there is no net addition of the pollutant in the discharge compared to the intake water.

-(3) Where proper operation and maintenance of a facility’s treatment system results in the removal of an intake water pollutant, the department may establish limitations that reflect the lower mass and concentration of the pollutant achieved by such treatment.
+(3) Where proper operation and maintenance of a facility’s treatment system results in the removal of an intake water pollutant, the Department may establish limitations that reflect the lower mass and concentration of the pollutant achieved by such treatment.

 (4) Where intake water for a facility is provided by a municipal water supply system and the supplier provides treatment of the raw water that removes an intake water pollutant, the concentration of the intake water pollutant shall be determined at the point where the water enters the water supplier’s distribution system.

-(5) Where a facility discharges pollutants from multiple sources that originate from the receiving water body and from other water bodies, the department may derive an effluent limitation reflecting the flow-weighted amount of each source of the pollutant provided that adequate monitoring to determine compliance can be established and is included in the permit.
+(5) Where a facility discharges pollutants from multiple sources that originate from the receiving water body and from other water bodies, the Department may derive an effluent limitation reflecting the flow-weighted amount of each source of the pollutant provided that adequate monitoring to determine compliance can be established and is included in the permit.
 When calculating the flow-weighted effluent limitation, the pollutant from the receiving water body shall be assumed to have a concentration that is no greater than the concentration in the facility’s intake water; the same pollutant from other sources shall be assumed to have a concentration that is no greater than the most stringent applicable criterion/objective.

 (6) The permit shall specify how compliance with mass and concentration-based limitations for the intake water pollutant will be assessed.
 This may be done by basing the effluent limitation on background concentration data.
-Alternatively, the department may determine compliance by monitoring the pollutant concentrations in the intake water and in the effluent.
-This monitoring may be supplemented by monitoring internal waste streams or by a department evaluation of the use of best management practices.
+Alternatively, the Department may determine compliance by monitoring the pollutant concentrations in the intake water and in the effluent.
+This monitoring may be supplemented by monitoring internal waste streams or by a Department evaluation of the use of best management practices.